Environmental Measurement and Modeling

 BSE Acoustic Engineering and Music, University of Hartford

-Since joining the Environmental Measurement and Modeling team in 2019, Sophie Son (née Kaye) supports FHWA’s Office of Human Environment’s Noise and Air Quality programs, including the software development teams for the Traffic Noise Model (TNM), as well as the Database for Air Quality and Noise Analysis (DANA Tool).
-She also supports NASA with the QueSST (Quiet SuperSonic Technology) mission via X-59 community response test planning and sonic boom modeling software (PCBoom) development.
-Son helps conduct quieter pavement research and crash data analysis for the National Parks Service (NPS) Natural Sounds and Night Skies Division (NSNSD) and the Transportation Safety Team (TSP), respectively.
+Since joining the U.S. DOT Volpe Center’s Environmental Measurement and Modeling team in 2019, Sophie Son (née Kaye) supports FHWA’s Office of Human Environment’s Noise and Air Quality programs, including the software development teams for the Traffic Noise Model (TNM), as well as the Database for Air Quality and Noise Analysis (DANA Tool).
+Son also supports NASA with the QueSST (Quiet SuperSonic Technology) mission via X-59 community response test planning and sonic boom modeling software (PCBoom) development.
+She helps conduct quieter pavement research and crash data analysis for the National Parks Service (NPS) Natural Sounds and Night Skies Division (NSNSD) and the Transportation Safety Team (TSP), respectively.

 Son has published and co-authored several papers for the American Institute of Aeronautics and Astronautics (AIAA) Journal of Aircraft, American Society of Mechanical Engineers (ASME) Journal of Vibration and Acoustics, SAE International (previously Society of Automotive Engineers), the Institute of Mechanical Engineers (IMechE), and the International Institute of Noise Control Engineering (I-INCE).